The Hamish Foundation

 The Hamish Foundation (SCO45383) is a charitable organisation set up by 3 friends who have a love of St Andrews.
 Hamish was well loved by the towns people, students and visitors alike and they thought that a charity in his name to raise funds for the good of the town was a great idea.
 The charity aims to raise money for projects St Andrews particularly focussed on young people.

-The charity has already donated funds to Home Start, TCCL, V & A Dundee, Beach Wheelchair Project, St Andrews Voices amongst others and has funded projects such as Santa's grotto in partnership with Starbucks and Fife Council and Family app trails with Global Treasure Trails.
-Thankyou to everybody who has donated to date.
+The charity has donated funds to Home Start, TCCL, V & A Dundee, Beach Wheelchair Project, St Andrews Voices amongst others and has funded projects such as Santa's grotto in partnership with Starbucks and Fife Council and Family app trails with Global Treasure Trails.

-In 2018 and 2019 the charity supported Tourism St Andrews in their campaign to raise funds for Beach Wheelchairs for the West Sands beach.
+In 2018 and 2019 the charity worked with Tourism St Andrews in their campaign to raise funds for Beach Wheelchairs for the West Sands beach.
 This project has been hugely successful and we continue to support this project and other initiatives to continue to make the town more accessible.

 In 2019 The charity also supported St Andrews in Bloom with Sensory planters in Church Square and the Gig 21 initiative supporting local mental health charities.